aeonics-io/aeonics.bloodstream/README.md

 ## Plugin: "aeonics.bloodstream"

-This *Bloodstream Enterprise Suite* plugin provides
+This Aeonics software plugin provides
 - HTTP endpoints and functionalities for live system monitoring, troubleshooting, compliance and observability.
 - HTTP endpoints and entities for OAuth2 and OIDC security and single-sign-on capabilities.